Philippine dwarf kingfisher: Subspecies

 The subspecies C. m. mindanensis is sometimes treated as a separate species, the south Philippine dwarf kingfisher (Ceyx mindanensis), with the nominate and samarensis classified by the Handbook of the Birds of the World as the north Philippine dwarf kingfisher.
 The two proposed species are differentiated by color and size: north Philippine dwarf kingfishers have dark blue spotted wings and ears and are slightly smaller than south Philippine dwarf kingfishers, which have a more noticeable lilac hue and are overall more uniform orange.

+Ecology and behavior

+This species feeds on insects, larvae, small crabs and reptiles.
+It is typically seen perching fairly low and near the forest floor.

+Nests in termite mounds and usually recorded in March.

 In March 2020 a fledgling of the C. m. mindanensis subspecies was photographed for the first time by the Robert S. Kennedy Conservation Society led by Miguel David De Leon in Cagayan de Oro.
+These photos subsequently went viral online due to an article by Esquire and The New York Times.
+It was initially erroneously reported by Esquire that these were the first ever photographs of the kingfisher.
+While the article has since been corrected, this initial error was subsequently picked up and continued by various media outlets.